johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 ## Case queue

-View and filter cases from
+View and filter cases from **Cases** in the Defender portal.

 :::image type="content" source="media/cases-overview/cases-queue-view.png" alt-text="Screenshot of case queue.":::

+Each case on the page

 :::image type="content" source="media/cases-overview/case-details.png" alt-text="Screenshot of case details.":::